Documentation

 ## Take-home message

-Documentation is a vital part of a project, and should be kept and created alongside the corresponding code.
+- It should be kept and created alongside the corresponding code.

-Documentation can take different shapes:
+- Documentation can take many shapes.